-Yes, but whether you will need to submit two separate applications or a single application for both programmes depends on the dual degree in question.
+Yes, depending on the dual degree you will need to submit two separate applications or a single application for both programmes.

-If you are applying to the dual Bachelor’s degree programme with Freie Universität Berlin or the University of Hong Kong, you only need to submit one application through Sciences Po’s system.
+If you are applying to one of the dual degree programmes with Freie Universität Berlin or the University of Hong Kong, you need to submit one application through Sciences Po’s system.
 You must select the dual degree as a first choice of programme and one of our undergraduate programmes as a second choice.

-For the dual Bachelor’s programme with UC Berkeley, Columbia University, the National University of Singapore, University of Sydney, University of British Columbia, or University College London, you must submit two applications: one on the website of the partner university for the dual degree (joint admission process) and the other on the Sciences Po website (admission to Sciences Po), where you will be able to select one of our undergraduate programmes.
+For the dual Bachelor’s programmes with UC Berkeley, Columbia University, the National University of Singapore, University of Sydney, University of British Columbia, or University College London, you must submit two separate applications: one on the website of the partner university for the dual degree (joint admission process) and the other on the Sciences Po website, where you will also be able to select one of our undergraduate programmes.